Optical neural network architecture for deep learning with the temporal synthetic dimension: Introduction

-In this report, we propose to achieve the optical neural network in a single resonator network, with the temporal synthetic dimension constructed by connecting different temporal positions of pulses with pairs of delay lines.
+In this work, we introduce and validate through computational experiments a new paradigm to achieve the optical neural network in a single resonator network, with the temporal synthetic dimension constructed by connecting different temporal positions of pulses with pairs of delay lines.
+Different from pioneering works in Refs. \cite{pankov19,arxiv9-8Aus} that propose ONN with synthetic lattices in coupled rings, the proposed approach here offers an alternative solution to the ONN problem in a single ring.
 The optical resonator network with reconfigurable couplings between different arrival times (i.e., temporal positions) of optical pulses supports time-multiplexed lattice \cite{marandi14} and creates the temporal synthetic dimension.
-Such system has been shown its utility in exploring many fundamental physics phenomena \cite{marandi14,chalabi19}.
-In our present study, we consider such an optical resonator network, where splitters with modulation phases are placed at the positions connecting the main loop of the resonator and each delay line.
-Phase modulators are added to change phases of optical pulses that propagate through in both the main loop and delay lines.
-By properly controlling all modulation phases with external voltages, we show that we can construct multiple layers of ONN in a single resonator (see Fig. 1).
-As the validation, we perform the training of the proposed platform for ONN with the training data set of the wine classification problem \cite{fdez11}, and our results show that such ONN with the temporal synthetic dimension exhibits the deep-learning functionality.
-The striking feature of our ONN is that it needs only one resonator, as compared to Ref. \cite{pankov19}, and shows the capability of adding more connectivities between sites in two layers, which can further increase the efficiency of deep learning with a larger set of training.
-Our design gives arbitrary size of layers in the network, which makes our system unlimited in total layer (roundtrip) number with highly re-configurability for ONN.
-With the appropriate choice of the number of pulses in each roundtrip and the total number of roundtrips, this single resonator network is capable of conducting arbitrary computations with all-optical pulses, after performing the proper training.
-Our work hence points out an important route towards the potential for realizing the ONN with synthetic dimensions, which is highly scalable and therefore gives the extra freedom for further simplification of the setup with possible reconfiguration.
+With controllable splitters and phase modulators used to build desired connections between pulses, we show the way of constructing multiple layers of ONN in a single resonator (see Fig. \ref{scheme}(a)).
+A nonlinear operation is used to perform complex modulations which are being controlled by external signals with the aid of a computer.
+As validations for the deep-learning functionality, we perform the training of the proposed platform for ONN with the training data set of MNIST handwritten digit database with appropriate noises considered \cite{zzzmnist}.
+The striking feature of our ONN is that it needs only one resonator but gives arbitrary size of layers in the network, which makes our system unlimited in total layer (roundtrip) number with high reconfigurability.
+Moreover, this single resonator network is capable of conducting arbitrary optical tasks, after performing the proper training.
+For example, we conduct a pulse train classification problem, which recognizes different distributions of pulse trains.
+Our work hence points out a concept for realizing the ONN with synthetic dimensions, which is highly scalable and therefore gives the extra freedom for further simplification of the setup with possible reconfiguration.

-This report is arranged as follows.
-We give the model of the optical neural network architecture in Section II.
-In Section III, we give the brief procedure of the training process in the proposed ONN.
-We then show the proof-of-principle example of the wine classification problem in Section IV.
-Afterwards, we give our conclusion.